manwar/theweeklychallenge/content/blog/perl-weekly-challenge-348.md

 You are given a string of even length.

-Write a script to find if the given string split into two halves of equal lengths and they both have same number of vowels.
+Write a script to find out whether the given string can be split into two halves of equal lengths, each with the same non-zero number of vowels.

 <br>